To keep heat levels in check a coolant/water mixture is circulated around the cylinders inside an engine block.

 To ensure that a classic car cooling system is functioning properly, you can perform the following steps:

-sure that the radiator fins are straight and clean.
+Start by checking the radiator for any leaks, cracks, or signs of corrosion.
+Make sure that the radiator fins are straight and clean.
 Check that the coolant level is at the proper level.